MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netioddk/nc-netioddk-npi_provider_attach_client_fn.md

      and resident in memory as long as the client module is attached to the provider module.

-#### - ClientDispatch [in]
+#### - ProviderDispatch [out]

+A pointer to a variable into which the provider module will store a pointer to a constant
-A pointer to a constant structure that contains the dispatch table of
+     structure that contains the dispatch table of
-     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">NPI</a> callback functions for the
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">NPI</a> functions for the provider
-     client module.
+     module.
+The provider module must make sure that this structure remains valid and resident in memory as long as the client module is attached to the provider module.
 The contents of the structure are NPI-specific.
-If the
-     NPI does not define a client
-     dispatch table structure, then this pointer is <b>NULL</b>.

 ## -returns